Recent nursery sights and seedlings

 6).
 If you missed out on DELINQUENT DOLL, ADENA DIAMOND DAN, ESSENTIAL ELEMENTS or WARMER CLIMES in 2020, then shame on you, lol!
 Give them a look and consider adding one of them to your order...you won't be disappointed!

-SCROLL below for INTRODUCTION PHOTOS and DESCRIPTIONS plus an ANNOUNCEMENT at the bottom of the page.
+THIS PAGE: 2023 INTRODUCTION PHOTOS and DESCRIPTIONS, 2022 INTRODUCTION PHOTOS plus some possible 2024 INTROS at the bottom of the page.

 ADENA IDA'S GEM – diploid - (Ida Mae Norris x Adena Diamond Dan), height 30 in., bloom 6 in., season M, Semi-Evergreen, Rebloom, 25 buds, 4 branches, Wide, flat blooms with luminous pink petals and a yellow green throat, marked with a large vibrant scarlet eye and complete picotee edge This plant begins blooming in late June and continues into late August on medium height scapes with arching blue-green foliage underneath.
 With good crowing conditions and adequate water, it reblooms easily, always producing 2 rounds of scapes in my zone 6 garden.
 It is marginally pod fertile here the pollen is extremely fertile.
 This has been my frequently used pollen over the last 4 seasons and it’s producing some wonderful seedlings.